Kalsoom Begum, Ops Manager at Great Barr Premier Inn says:

 The family run jewellers Smith and Pepper produced gold jewellery for over 80 years, before closing their doors in 1981.
 The Museum of the Jewellery Quarter allows you to step back in time in their preserved jewellery workshop.

 From sea monsters to steam engines, the Thinktank explores science and technology from the past, present and future.
-Head to this museum in the Millennium Point complex and you'll find plenty of workshops, classes, laboratory sessions and interactive science to keep young scientists busy.
+You'll find plenty of workshops, classes, laboratory sessions and interactive science to keep young scientists busy.

 Established in 1821, the Royal Birmingham Society of Artists, or RBSA, is an art society which supports artists and promotes the visual arts.
 Take a look at the free exhibition or, if you’re feeling artistic, why not book into a workshop or demonstration?